JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

 Northwest - 3rd most common venue

+##### Cluster 2
+- This cluster returned 10 neighborhoods with Park and Diner listed in the the top common venues and no bars

 ##### Cluster 3
 - This cluster only returned 1 neighborhood.
 While it did have Bar listed as the top most common venue, it is the furthest away from the neighborhood with "Gaming Cafe"